pachyderm/docs-content/latest/set-up/cloud-deploy/gcp.md

 This guide assumes that:
 -  You have already tried [{{%productName%}} locally](/{{%release%}}/set-up/local-deploy/) and have some familiarity with [Kubectl](https://kubernetes.io/docs/tasks/tools/), [Helm](https://helm.sh/docs/intro/install/), [Google Cloud SDK](https://cloud.google.com/sdk/) and [jq](https://stedolan.github.io/jq/download/).
-- You have access to a Google Cloud account linked to an active billing account.
+- You have access to a Google Cloud account linked to an active billing account `gcloud alpha billing accounts list`
 ---

 ## 1. Create a New Project

 1. Create a new project (e.g.,`pachyderm-quickstart-project`).
+You can pre-define the project id using a between 6-30 characters, starting with a lowercase letter.
+This ID will be used to set up the cluster and will be referenced throughout this guide.

    ```s
    gcloud projects create PROJECT_ID --name="Your Project Name" --set-as-default
    gcloud alpha billing projects link PROJECT_ID --billing-account=BILLING_ACCOUNT_ID